expo/expo/docs/pages/versions/v34.0.0/react-native/using-a-scrollview.md

     );
   }
 }

-// skip these lines if using Expo
-  'AwesomeProject',
-  () => IScrolledDownAndWhatHappenedNextShockedMe);

 ```

 ScrollViews can be configured to allow paging through views using swiping gestures by using the `pagingEnabled` props.
 Swiping horizontally between views can also be implemented on Android using the [ViewPagerAndroid](../viewpagerandroid/) component.